 • Problems relating to incorrect use of anaesthesia.

-You will need to consult a solicitor* who specializes in medical negligence claims, such as S.T.
-O’Sullivan & Co Solicitors, Ennis Co Clare.
-We will help you to prepare all the relevant documents and information that is needed to make your claim, and ensure that your claim is brought within the relevant time frame for dental negligence claims.
+You will need to consult a solicitor* who specializes in medical negligence law.
+They will help you to prepare all the relevant documents and information that is needed to proceed with your case, and ensure that your case is brought within the relevant time frame for dental negligence cases.
 You will need to provide your solicitor with all the details of your appointments and treatment to enable them to achieve the best outcome for you.

 *In contentious business, a solicitor may not calculate fees or other charges as a percentage or a proportion of any award or settlement.